Notebook of Avon Reah Smith-Ryan, 1942-1945

 supported by fire).
 However as Cameron reached the saddle

-immediately & NOT wait for "C" Coy.
+attack immediately & NOT wait for "C" Coy.

-back near the road and led them up the track to a point
+track near the road and led them up the track to a point

-opposite Hill 200 and attacked with both PLs.
+opposite Hill 200 and attacked with both Pls.
 The Japanese

 were holding the N.E Slope of the hill, the attack pushed them